So, You’re Positive

 As I mentioned at the beginning of this post, I’ve had three births – one where I tested GBS+ and did the wash, one where I tested GBS+ and did not, and one where I did something differently and did not test GBS+.

-With my firstborn, Katie, my GBS results were delayed due to a mixup with my midwife.
+With my first pregnancy, my GBS results were delayed due to a mixup with my midwife.
 I was positive, but did not know it until very late in my pregnancy.
 I wanted to avoid IV antibiotics if possible but didn’t have very much time to research.
 In the end, I opted for my midwife’s recommendation, which was to rinse my birth canal with chlorahexadine.
 I did not know anything about how this might affect my daughter’s microbiome at the time.

-When I became pregnant with baby #2, Micah, I tested positive for GBS again.
+When I became pregnant with my second baby, I tested positive for GBS again.
 However, after reading more on the microbiome and talking things over with my midwife, I decided to decline IV antibiotics and the chlorahexadine wash.
 For me, it was a research-based decision in which I weighed my personal risks and benefits.
 For example, I considered the fact that one of the most vulnerable populations are pre-term babies.
 My son was born at 41+ weeks gestation.
 I ate a 100% traditional diet with lots of fermented foods, got plenty of Vitamin D from the sun, and worked to boost immune function through some of the natural supplements listed above.
 I also educated myself on the symptoms of early-onset GBS.

 None of my children developed GBS disease.
 All were born in water, which as I mentioned earlier reduces the likelihood of developing GBS disease.
 Of course, this is just what I chose to do.
 You may choose something entirely different, and that’s ok.